Financial reporting for licensees

-If you failed to provide financial information by 31 December 2019, the QBCC may take regulatory action, however if you are in category SC1, SC2 or Category 1-3, the QBCC will generally adopt the following cascading actions, in the following order:
+If you fail to provide your financial information by the required reporting day, the QBCC may take regulatory action.
+However, if you are in category SC1, SC2 or Category 1-3, we will generally adopt the following cascading actions, in the following order:

-- The QBCC will notify you of a proposed condition on its licence that no new contracts can be entered into until the annual report is lodged.
-However such notification will generally not be given prior to 1 April 2020 unless you have another breach, for example a monies owed complaint against you;
+- We will notify you of a proposed condition on the licence that no new contracts can be entered into until the annual financial report is lodged.

-- The QBCC will impose the licence condition and give notice to show cause why the licence should not be suspended;
+- We will impose the licence condition and give notice to show cause why the licence should not be suspended;

 - The licence will be suspended and a notice to show cause why the licence should not be cancelled will be given;